- Home

 A more recent method, not very widespread.
 We mainly mention it so that you know it is legit.

 Khipu is very similar to a wire transfer.
 Actually, the founders called their product "the simplified wire transfer", because you don't have to enter each time bank account details.
-Indeed, the first time you use Khipu, you need to enter the details of Khipu account in the online area of your bank's website, like if you were doing a normal transfer.
+Indeed, the first time you use Khipu, you need to enter the details of Khipu account in the online area of your bank's website, as if you were doing a normal transfer.
 And then, you perform a transfer to Khipu (not to the shop).
 The next time you have to buy, you can directly do a wire transfer to Khipu, without having to enter again account details of another shop.

-Honestly, the added-value is quite slim.
+Honestly, the added value is quite slim.
 Yet, as some websites only offer this method, it is good to know how it works.

 Good to know before paying online